IKMLab/arct2/README.md

   holding over claims and warrants that provide a common solution to the training and testing sets, and therefore achieves above random performance.
 Hence the original dataset provides a more robust evaluation.
-This dataset is comprised of
+We analyze this dataset more thoroughly in a forthcoming paper.
+It dataset is comprised of
   * `train-adv-negated.csv`
   * `dev-adv-negated.csv`
   * `test-adv-negated.csv`